How to find your year in review playlists on popular music services

 If you spend much of your day with wireless headphones in your ears, then you're probably also logging tons of hours on your favorite streaming music service.
 As great as these services are at surfacing new artists for us to discover, it's also fun to revisit our old favorites at the end of each year.
 Thankfully, most of these services feature a version of your most-played music, packaged for you in a convenient playlist.
-Here's how to find those year in review playlists on Spotify, Apple Music, and YouTube Music.
+Here's how to find those year in review playlists on Spotify, Apple Music, YouTube Music, and Amazon Music Unlimited.

 - Open the Spotify app.